Diseases Search

 Jiva’s Evidence-Based Treatment Process

-Understanding your unique physical and psychological pattern allows us to tailor a Dandruff treatment plan that not only addresses symptoms but aligns with your inherent constitution for lasting health.
+• Prakriti Analysis: Understanding your unique physical and psychological patterns allows us to tailor a Dandruff treatment plan that not only addresses symptoms but also aligns with your inherent constitution for lasting health.

-We then, create a detailed Dandruff treatment plan, which consists of diet modifications, lifestyle adjustments, herbal medications, and specific therapies that aim to restore dosha balance and enhance hair health.
+• Chikitsa Sutra (Personalised Treatment Plan): We then create a detailed Dandruff treatment plan, which consists of diet modifications, lifestyle adjustments, herbal medications, and specific therapies that aim to restore dosha balance and enhance hair health.

-Continuous tracking of treatment effectiveness allows us to make necessary adjustments, ensuring that you achieve the best results from your personalised and Ayurvedic Treatment for Dandruff with Jiva's ongoing support.
+• Continuous Monitoring & Amendments: Continuous tracking of treatment effectiveness allows us to make necessary adjustments, ensuring that you achieve the best results from your personalised Ayurvedic Treatment for Dandruff with Jiva's ongoing support.

 FAQs